What is Tik?

 - Organ failure

 - Brain damage

 There are few drugs more addictive than tik.
-What’s worse is that it doesn’t take long for psychological and physical dependence to set it.
+What’s worse is that it doesn’t take long for psychological and physical dependence to set in.
 Relapse rates with tik are very high because it’s difficult to work through the severity of the physical withdrawal symptoms and to get over the psychological cravings.

-In-patient rehabilitation is necessary to treatment tik addiction because addicts need to be physically removed from the enabling environment, and they need the enforced structure and holistic therapy to break the destructive behaviour patterns and ways of thinking that keep them in the addiction cycle.
+In-patient rehabilitation is necessary to treat tik addiction because addicts need to be physically removed from the enabling environment, and they need the enforced structure and holistic therapy to break the destructive behaviour patterns and ways of thinking that keep them in the addiction cycle.